 The Theater of Messene, Ancient Treasure of Peloponnese

 The theater was used for entertainment events and as a gathering place for political purposes.
-It was where Philip V, the king of Macedonia, and Aratus of Sicyon met in 214 BC, one day after the uprising of the people and the slaughter of the city’s officials and 200 wealthy citizens had taken place.
+It was where Philip V, the king of Macedonia, and Aratus of Sicyon met in 214 BC one day after the uprising of the people and the slaughter of the city’s officials along with 200 wealthy citizens had taken place.

-According to Livius, a great many citizens of Messene had gathered at the theater, demanding that general Philopoemen from Megalopolis would be brought before them there in plain sight, after being captured by the Messeneans in 183 BC.
+According to Livius, a great many citizens of Messene had gathered at the theater, demanding that general Philopoemen from Megalopolis be brought before them there in plain sight after being captured by the Messeneans in 183 BC.

-After operating for six centuries, the theater was tragically been abandoned.
-Characteristic of the apathy of the residents of the area regarding its fate, during the Byzantine era, local people removed many of the seats and used them as building material for temples and houses.
+After operating for six centuries, the theater was tragically abandoned.
+Characteristic of the apathy of the residents of the area regarding its fate during the Byzantine era, local people removed many of the seats and used them as building material for temples and houses.

-After 1,700 years of neglect, and the silencing of the many voices which had once resounded there, the ancient theater of Messene finally re-opened its doors for the public in the Summer of 2013.
+After 1,700 years of neglect, and the silencing of the many voices which had once resounded there, the ancient theater of Messene finally re-opened its doors to the public in the summer of 2013.

-The restored theater was reopened in August of that year with an opera gala, organized as part of the Greek Festival, performed by the Athens State Orchestra, conducted by Giorgos Kouroupos.
+The restored theater was reopened in August of that year with an opera gala, organized as part of the Greek Festival performed by the Athens State Orchestra and conducted by Giorgos Kouroupos.
 Soloists Dimitris Platanias and Tselia Kostea performed at the event, which was organized in cooperation with the “Diazoma” Association.

 First Performance in One Thousand Years

-The gala marked the very first time performances had been given there since 300 AD, when it closed.
+The gala marked the very first time performances had been held there since 300 AD, when it closed.

 During the 2013 gala, the theater accommodated 2,500 spectators.
-After the completion of restoration works, its capacity is estimated to reach 5,000 seats — exactly half the capacity it had in antiquity.
+After the completion of restoration works, its capacity is estimated to reach 5,000 attendants, or exactly half the capacity it had in antiquity.

-The restoration of the ancient theater lasted more than 20 years.
-With great effort, archaeologists managed to re-unite the scattered stone slabs and put more than 2,000 of these seats back into place.
+The restoration of the ancient theater lasted ofr more than twenty years.
+With great effort, archaeologists managed to reunite the scattered stone slabs and put back more than 2,000 of these seats back into place.

 Asked if the presence of spectators in this priceless ancient theater would be damaging, Themelis demurred.
 “The only damage is caused by women’s high heels,” the archaeologist replied.
-He stated that he believes the purpose of a theater is to be used, not remain closed off to the public.
+He stated that he believes the purpose of a theater is to be used rather than remain closed off to the public.